 Integration Guide#

-IQM client offers the functionality to submit quantum circuits to an IQM quantum computer, query a job or a job status, and retrieve the quantum architecture of the quantum computer.
+IQM client offers the functionality to submit quantum circuit execution jobs to the quantum computer, track the statuses of jobs, and query various properties of the quantum computer.

 The following sections illustrate how to integrate IQM quantum computers into your quantum computing framework.